A Brief Introduction to Tattoo Art

 • Tattooing tools found in Europe dating back to Paleolithic Era.

-• Mummy with tattoos found in the Alps, likely dating back to 3,300 BCE.
+• A mummy with tattoos found in the Alps, likely dating back to 3,300 BCE.

 • Iron Age horsemen in modern-day Serbia with tattoos that show rank and social status.